AIA & Solar

 - 2026 AIA cap: £1,000,000 per year (per company / group)

-- Solar systems above £1m capital cost split across more than one tax year, or use Full Expensing for limited companies.
+- Solar systems above £1m capital cost split across more than one tax year, or claim the 50% first-year allowance on the excess.

 - The £1m cap is shared across all qualifying capital expenditure (not just solar).